emissary-ingress/emissary/reference/configuration.md

 ## Configuration sources

-Ambassador Edge Stackassembles its configuration from YAML blocks that may be stored:
+Ambassador Edge Stack assembles its configuration from YAML blocks that may be stored:

 - as `annotations` on Kubernetes `service`s (this is the recommended technique);
 - as data in a Kubernetes `ConfigMap`; or